natergj/excel4node/README.md

 * Add Date functions
 * Add ability to apply styles to cell range
 * Add ability to merge cells
-* Add Text formatting options (alignment, cell with more than one font size/color/decoration)
+* Add Text formatting options (cell with more than one font size/color/decoration)